Barcelona: Air

 Barcelona is served by Barcelona-El Prat Airport, about 17 km south-west of the centre of Barcelona.
 It is the second-largest airport in Spain, and the largest on the Mediterranean coast, which handled more than 50.17 million passengers in 2018, showing an annual upward trend.
 It is a main hub for Vueling Airlines and Ryanair, and also a focus for Iberia and Air Europa.
 The airport mainly serves domestic and European destinations, although some airlines offer destinations in Latin America, Asia and the United States.
 The airport is connected to the city by highway, metro (Airport T1 and Airport T2 stations), commuter train (Barcelona Airport railway station) and scheduled bus service.
 A new terminal (T1) has been built, and entered service on 17 June 2009.

 Some low-cost airlines, also use Girona-Costa Brava Airport, about 90 km to the north, Reus Airport, 77 km to the south, or Lleida-Alguaire Airport, about 150 km to the west, of the city.
 Sabadell Airport is a smaller airport in the nearby town of Sabadell, devoted to pilot training, aerotaxi and private flights.

+The city has several heliports, mainly at the top of hospitals or tall buildings.
+However, only one heliport is public, the Port of Barcelona Heliport.